-INTERNATIONAL FOUNDATION PROGRAMMESInternational students can undertake a range of different Pathways to prepare them for study at UK universities
+INTERNATIONAL FOUNDATION PROGRAMMESThese are an alternative to A-Levels and allow international students to choose from a range of different pathways to prepare them for study at a range of top UK universities

 Students have a choice of six pathways, each of which comprises a range of Core Skills and Pathway Specific Modules.

 All pathways are designed to give students a thorough grounding in the key concepts and theories they will meet during their undergraduate studies,